dandavison/xenops/README.md

 The size of images displayed in the buffer can be changed with `xenops-increase-size` and `xenops-decrease-size`.

 Xenops recognizes the `\includegraphics` command, and these images will be displayed by `xenops-render`.
-If you capture a screenshot to your system clipboard and then paste (e.g. `C-y`) into the LaTeX buffer, Xenops will notice that you're pasting image data, prompt for a file to save it in, and insert the `\includegraphics` link (implemented in MacOS only currently, see issue [#1](https://github.com/dandavison/xenops/issues/1)):
+If you capture a screenshot to your system clipboard and then paste (e.g. `C-y`) into the LaTeX buffer, Xenops will notice that you're pasting image data, prompt for a file to save it in, and insert the `\includegraphics` link.
+For this to work, install `pngpaste` on MacOS or `xclip` on Linux.

 ```latex
 Some facts: